bahrus/custom-enhancements/README.md

 ### Filter support with supportedInstanceTypes, supportedCSSMatches

 Having filtering support is there to benefit the developer first and foremost -- the developer is essentially publishing a "contract" of what kinds of elements they can support.

+Another key reason for adding this filtering capability is performance -- there is a cost to instantiating an enhancement class, adding it to the enhancements gateway, invoking the callback, and holding on to the class instance in memory, so anything we can do to declaratively prevent that seems like a win for all involved.

 The idea for using supportedInstanceTypes, proposed [here](https://github.com/WICG/webcomponents/issues/1029) seems like it has some quite positive benefits:

 1. I think it could help avoid some timing issues of attempting to start enhancing an unknown element, by essentially enforcing a loading sequence of dependencies.
 2. In some cases, especially with custom elements, it could group a bunch of custom elements together based on the base class.
 CSS currently isn't so good at selecting elements based on a common prefix.
 3. The names can be validated by TypeScript.

-Another key reason for adding this filtering capability is performance -- there is a cost to instantiating an enhancement class, adding it to the enhancements gateway, invoking the callback, and holding on to the class instance in memory, so anything we can do to declaratively prevent that seems like a win for all involved.

 <details>
     <summary>But at what cost?</summary>

 Now, a well designed build process of a closed system web application would theoretically make validations from the platform redundant -- it would generate compile-time errors when it encounters tags that are adorned with an enhancement, when that enhancement has declared such tags as off-limits.
 Meaning in such a closed, deterministic system, the extra checks that the platform would apply before initiating the run-time handshake would be redundant, and thus wasteful.
-I guess I'll leave that conundrum as our first open question of the proposal, which doesn't strike me as very significant, but you never know.

 I *think* the solution for this conundrum would be if the build process also removes the filtering properties (supportedInstanceTypes, supportedCSSMatches) during the build.